Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models

 In this work, we propose {\ours} to better harness the LLM for synthetic text data generation.
-Despite the strong performance of {\ours} on 16 clinical NLP tasks, we mainly verify their efficacy from their empirical performance, sample diversity, and distribution gaps.
-However, there still exist gaps between the performance of the model $\cC_\theta$ fine-tuned using our generated synthetic data and ground-truth data.
-To further improve {\ours}, there are several avenues of future works:
+Despite its strong performance, we mainly verify their efficacy from their empirical performance, sample diversity, and distribution gaps.
+There are still some limitations to this work:

-\textbf{Using Clinical LLMs as Data Generator}: Our method {\ours} relies on an LLM with instruction following ability.
-We mainly evaluate {\ours} using GPT-family models as the LLM.
-Recently, there are many LLMs that have been fine-tuned on additional clinical contexts as well as instructions (e.g. Med-PALM\footnote{\url{https://sites.research.google/med-palm/}}), and achieved superior performance on challenging clinical NLP benchmarks.
-However, they are not open-sourced, thus we cannot run them in our experiments.
-An interesting future work could be how to leverage these Clinical LLMs as Data Generator to further boost the performance.

-\textbf{Data Evaluation}: In this work, we consider the distribution gap and sample diversity as our optimization objective.
-However, there might be many other aspects for synthetic quality estimation \citep{pmlr-v162-alaa22a}.
-We need more tools to capture, analyze, and improve this new aspect of data-centric AI.

-\textbf{Factuality}: One issue with LLM-based synthetic data generation is the phenomenon of \emph{hallucination}, wherein the model generates information that does not ground in reality~\citep{zhang2023siren}.
+\textbf{Factuality of LLM-generated Text}.
+One issue with LLM-based synthetic data generation is the phenomenon of \emph{hallucination}, wherein the model generates information that does not ground in reality~\citep{zhang2023siren}.
 This can lead to the propagation of misinformation, which may have negative impacts on the clinical domain.
 However, we have conducted a human study to justify that \emph{our generated synthetic data does not suffer from the issue of misinformation}.

 \textbf{Application to other type of clinical data}.
 Apart from text, there are other types of clinical data: For example, EHR data falls within a distinct modality (i.e. tabular data) from textual data, which may require different methodologies and approaches~\citep{wornow2023shaky}.